CatchupCrm/flaredesk-backup-multi-auth/readme.md

 ![Flarepoint Logo](https://cloud.githubusercontent.com/assets/15610490/16813901/ebfd6d94-4933-11e6-9fee-655f6193f38e.png)
 ### Flarepoint CRM
-Flarepoint is a new customer relationship management system (CRM) which purpose is to help you keep track of your customers, tasks etc. Flarepoint is a free, open-source and self-hosted platform based on Laravel 5.3 PHP Framework.
+Flarepoint is a new customer relationship management system (CRM) which purpose is to help you keep track of your customers, tickets etc. Flarepoint is a free, open-source and self-hosted platform based on Laravel 5.3 PHP Framework.

 ![page_design](https://cloud.githubusercontent.com/assets/15610490/16659700/903393ac-446b-11e6-969c-831fcd698a06.PNG)